mbensmida/sphinx-poc/docs/PersonalApplications.rst

 **The third way**

-:ref:`Access the profile page of the contact <View-Profile-Contacts>` who sent you a connection request, then click Accept Request or Deny button.
+:ref:`Access the profile page of the contact <View-Profile-Contacts>` who sent you a connection request, then click the dropdown button which contains:

+- Accept button as first choice
+- Deny button as second choice

 |image28|

+To revoke the connection request, click on Deny button.

 -  At the first time when you connect to a user in the network, a new activity will be created on the activity stream.
 This activity always